TNelen/duplicateFinder/README.md

 # usage

-* rename the path to your main music folder
+Rename the path to your main music folder
-The script will go through all your music folders.
+The script will go through all folders in the path, check all the .mp3 .wav and m4a files for duplicate song titles.
-The folders may be max 2 folders deep.
-Songs deeper than 2 folders will not be detected.